12c-dk/WcfClientServer/Readme.md

 ## Configuration

-During the step "Create a client" when generating the proxy class file, the svcutil.exe can be invoked like this from command prompt (cmd) (When using Windows 11 SDK and .NET Framework 4.6.2)
+During the step "Create a client" when generating the proxy class file, the svcutil.exe can be invoked like this from command prompt (cmd).
+This path is valid When using Windows 11 SDK and .NET Framework 4.6.2.

 ```cmd
 "c:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\bin\NETFX 4.6.2 Tools\SvcUtil.exe" /language:cs /out:generatedProxy.cs /config:app.config http://localhost:8000/GettingStarted/CalculatorService